 contact us Contact Us Today! call us Contact Us Now!

-At Hurwitz, Whitcher & Molloy, LLP, a workers’ compensation lawyer Buffalo, New York residents trust, we speak with injured workers about how to file a claim and ensure that they receive the benefits they are entitled to.
+Our Buffalo, NY workers’ compensation lawyer speaks with injured workers about how to file a claim and ensure that they receive the benefits they are entitled to.
 Getting injured on the job is an incident that should be taken seriously, and workers should not hesitate to report the accident in addition to filing an official report.
 Not reporting what happened right away, it may jeopardize your chances of being approved for workers’ compensation benefits.
+Contact Hurwitz, Whitcher & Molloy today to schedule a consultation.

 Filing a Report With Your Employer